Cast Iron Skillet Blue Cornbread (Gluten & Dairy Free Options)

 1/4 teaspoon of baking powder

-8 tablespoons of pastured butter (whole regular cube) or coconut oil (yes, you read that right!*)
+8 tablespoons of pastured butter (whole regular cube) or coconut oil (Yes, you read that right! *See side note on low fat diets below.)

 1-1/3 cup of buttermilk (or 1 cup of yogurt + 1/3 cup of water) or dairy free milk of choice

-*Side note: If you are concerned about the high fat content in this delicious cornbread, be sure to check out my article: Low-Fat Diets: A Good or Bad Idea?
+*Side note: If you are concerned about the high fat content in this delicious cornbread, be sure to check out my article: Low-Fat Diets, Teeth & Heart Health: What's the Deal?

 Preheat oven to 400 degrees.